hughrun/ephemetoot/README.md

 # Usage

-You can use `ephemetoot` to delete [Mastodon](https://github.com/tootsuite/mastodon) toots that are older than a certain number of days.
+You can use `ephemetoot` to delete [Mastodon](https://github.com/tootsuite/mastodon) toots that are older than a certain number of days (default is 365).
 Toots can optionally be saved from deletion if:
 * they are pinned;
 * they include certain hashtags;
 * they have certain visibility; or